 Under the Prescription Drug User Fee Act, or PDUFA, as amended, each NDA or BLA must be accompanied by a user fee.
 The FDA adjusts the PDUFA user fees on an annual basis.
-PDUFA also imposes an annual product fee for human drugs and biologics and an annual establishment fee on facilities used to manufacture prescription drugs and biologics.
+PDUFA also imposes an annual program fee for approved human drugs and biologics.
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.
 Additionally, no user fees are assessed on NDAs or BLAs for products designated as orphan drugs, unless the product also includes a non-orphan indication.

 The FDA reviews all submitted NDAs and BLAs before it accepts them for filing, and may request additional information rather than accepting the NDA or BLA for filing.
 The FDA must make a decision on accepting an NDA or BLA for filing within 60 days of receipt.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA or BLA.
-Under the goals and policies agreed to by the FDA under PDUFA, the FDA has ten months, from the filing date, in which to complete its initial review of a new molecular-entity NDA or original BLA and respond to the applicant, and six months from the filing date of a new molecular-entity NDA or original BLA designated for priority review.
-The FDA does not always meet its PDUFA goal dates for standard and priority NDAs or BLAs, and the review process is often extended by FDA requests for additional information or clarification.
+Under the goals and policies agreed to by the FDA under PDUFA, the FDA has ten months, from the filing date, in which to complete its initial review of a new molecular-entity NDA or original BLA and respond to the applicant, and six months from the filing date of a new molecular-entity NDA or original BLA does not always meet its PDUFA goal dates for standard and priority NDAs or BLAs, and the review process is often extended by FDA requests for additional information or clarification.